Setting up Minecraft Server on Ubuntu or Debian

 Configure Your Minecraft Server Firewall

-To understand the firewall a bit more, you need to look into how Minecraft servers are typically set up.
+To understand the firewall a bit more, you need to look into how Linux Minecraft servers are typically set up.
 Any external network is separated from your Minecraft’s internal network by a firewall.
 In absence of a firewall rule, your router acts as your firewall - preventing anyone on the internet from being able to access your Minecraft server.

 Earlier in this guide under the prerequisites section, there is a note around allowing a firewall rule: